What is the MSSIAH?

 Are potentiometers supported?

-Do I need a mouse?
+Yes.
+Do I really need a mouse?

 Do I need a monitor?
 Can I operate the software blind?